dpz1707/UGSRP2022/README.md

 zipClean.py is the main file I used as it parses a zip file and pulls out images containing workzone objects, according to a set of parameters

-finalIntegration.py contains the final workflow, which integrates the classification algorithm with computer vision
+finalIntegration.py contains the final workflow, which integrates the classification algorithm with computer vision.
+Datasets are not provided, although the model training follows standard procedure of jpg files and respectively named label files.
+Classifier training uses a .csv file, and the columns should be adjusted accordingly.